256Taras/fastify-drizzle-orm-starter-kit/docs/scripts.md

 - **`generate:module`**: Scaffolds a new module using configured templates.

-Feel free to run these scripts directly with `npm run <script-name>` or `yarn <script-name>` to streamline your development workflows and ensure high standards of code hygiene and deployment readiness! 🌟
+Feel free to run these scripts directly with `pnpm <script-name>` or `pnpm <script-name>` to streamline your development workflows and ensure high standards of code hygiene and deployment readiness! 🌟